codacy/docs/docs/related-tools/codacy-api/adding-repositories-to-codacy-programmatically.md

-# How do I programmatically add repositories to Codacy?
+# Adding repositories to Codacy programmatically

 There are scenarios where manually adding Git repositories on the Codacy UI is inconvenient or time-consuming.
 For example: